ARW4/FPL_Project/README.md

 ## Github Actions 🎬
 ### Github Actions
-Github actions work such that you are able to use a virtual machine, install the required software, run a progrem (in this case the R script) and then close the machine down.
+Github actions work such that you are able to use a virtual machine, install the required software, run a program (in this case the R script) and then close the machine down.

 To run the github action I wrote the YAML script which can be found in the .github/workflows folder of this repository.
 The following is an explanation of the steps within the YAML script
 <br> Creating the schedule: